Find a Part Now

 Design

-The Bolt was designed from 2012 by a team of 180 people in GM's Korea studio (formerly Daewoo Korea), as B-segment size on its own platform, the GM BEV2.
+The Bolt was designed from 2012 by a team of 180 people at GM Korea as a B-segment entry on its own platform, the GM BEV2.
 It does not share elements with the GM Gamma platform cars like the Chevrolet Sonic/Spark.

 The EPA classifies the Bolt as "small station wagon", with less than 130 cu ft (3,681.2 L) of interior volume.
 GM refers to the Bolt as a crossover and puts it under the category of SUV on its website.
 The passenger volume is 94 cu ft (2,700 L), and cargo space is 17 cu ft (480 L) (381 liter).